yonifre/Maspik-Spam-blocklist/README.txt

 == Changelog ==

+= 2.2.6 - 15/10/2024 =
+* Improvement - update license manager library
+* Bug fix - Fix spam message validation for phone field.

+= 2.2.5 - 06/10/2024 =
+* Improvement - Editor can publish comments without validation check.
+* Bug fix - Fix phone number limit digit check on Elementor form.

+= 2.2.4 - 04/10/2024 =
+* Bug fix - Fix error in Country check for some cases.
+* Bug fix - Fix error in AbuseAPI check for some cases.
+* Remove - shortcode option in text-area field, because can be confuseding.

+= 2.2.3 - 01/10/2024 =
+* New Feature - IP verification, add IP verification usage activity to Maspik dashboard.
+* Improvement - Improve code performance in CF7 & Elementor forms, validate spam up to 50% faster
+* Improvement - Improve option to mark "Not a Spam" on Spam log.
+* Improvement - Improve form data UI in Spam log.
+* Improvement - Change date format in Spam log to Wordpress format.

+= 2.2.2 - 14/09/2024 =
+* Improvement - Better caching mechanism for IP address verification

+= 2.2.1 - 10/09/2024 =
+* Bug Fix - Fixed an issue where settings were not being saved correctly in certain server environments
+* Improvement - Scheduled deletion of outdated IP check data twice daily for improved performance

+= 2.2.0 - 08/09/2024 =
+* Improvement - Improve UI/UX
+* Improvement - Make main block setting as ON by default.
+You can deactivate settings in the settings page.
+* Improvement - Forms are now supported by default.
+You can deactivate support for specific forms in the settings page.

+= 2.1.6 - 30/08/2024 =
+* New feature - added option to check if sender's IP address exists in Maspik blacklist database.
+* Bug fix - Fixed PHP syntax error in some environments.

+= 2.1.5 - 21/08/2024 =
+* Bug fix - Fixed some toggle buttons in the admin setting page that did not work properly.

+= 2.1.4 - 15/08/2024 =
+* Bug fix - fix "parsererror" in honeypot check on Elementor form.

+= 2.1.3 - 13/08/2024 =
+* New Feature - Added support for JetFormBuilder.
+* New Feature - Added support for Everest Forms.
+* New Feature - Add option to mark "Not a Spam" on Spam log.
+* Bug Fix - Fix vulnerability, thanks to @Artyom from CleanTalk inc.

 = 2.1.2 - 26/07/2024 =
 * Bug Fix - Fix error when Max links set on 0